 2. Dante’s Inferno

 Forget the tepid God of War clone, the original 14th-century epic poem is a goldmine of valuable material.
 It could be a visual novel with Dante traveling through the three otherworldly spheres, meeting dead heroes and villains of bygone eras.
 You even have a hapless protagonist who needs everything explained to him and Virgil/Beatrice to provide lots of exposition.
+Or you could make it a horror game, or a non-retarded action game.
+I don’t know why I thought of visual novels first.
 Also, a game about Dante’s Inferno should leave out Mohammed unless you want to be famous for being the first video game developer to be publicly beheaded.

 Who would buy this game?
 Poetry nerds, and maybe you could get your English professor to chuckle at it before he stops playing after five minutes